 1. Map revenue onto top-level KPIs

 Revenue is the ultimate metric we’re trying to impact.
-To get from revenue down to product metrics like app installs, we have to start by connecting revenue to top-level KPIs.
+To get from revenue down to like app installs, we have to start by connecting revenue to top-level KPIs.

 At the highest level, you can measure the health of any B2B business by three KPIs: growth, retention, and profit margins.
 They track your ability to win new revenue, preserve that revenue by preventing churn, and ensure your revenue is healthy and sustainable.
 Each of these KPIs has a revenue component.